-Managing the array of activities, processes, and operations needed to generate leads and convert prospects is a difficult endeavor, particularly at scale.
+Managing the array of activities, processes, and operations needed to generate traffic and convert leads is a complex endeavor, particularly at scale.

-However, with the right systems and tools, these efforts become easily managed, well-curated, and effective campaigns for driving your business.
+However, with the suitable systems and tools, these efforts become easily managed, well-curated, and effective campaigns for driving your business.

 Not all websites are created equal.
-Websites that are designed and optimized around your inbound strategy are a requirement.
+A brochure website won’t cut it, inbound marketing requires a websites designed and optimized around an inbound strategy.

-- Speaks to your value proposition on core pages
+- Speak to your value proposition on core pages

-Inbound-ready websites differ from standard websites, in that they are:
+Lead generation websites differ from standard websites because they are:

 - Built from the ground up with search engines in mind (SEO for structure, keywords, and metadata)

-- Equipped with a content delivery engine to manage, distribute, and organize content
+- Equipped with a content delivery engine to manage, distribute, and organized content

-- Strategically designed to guide prospects into lead generation through landing and conversion pages
+- Strategically designed to nurture and generate leads through landing and conversion pages

 - Designed around campaigns